Project-Resilience/mvp/use_cases/eluc/predictors/custom/README.md

 An example custom predictor can be found in the [template](predictors/custom/template) folder.
 In order to create a custom predictor, 2 steps must be completed.

 1. You need to implement the `Predictor` interface.
 This is defined in [predictor.py](predictors/predictor.py).
-It is a simple interface that requires a `predict` method that takes in a dataframe of context and actions and returns a dataframe of outcomes.
+It is a simple abstract class that requires a `predict` method that takes in a dataframe of context and actions and returns a dataframe of outcomes.

 2. You need, either in the same class or a specific serializer class, to implement a `load` method that takes in a path to a model on disk and returns an instance of the `Predictor`.
 (See [serializer.py](persistence/persistors/serializers/serializer.py) for the interface for serialization and [neural_network_serializer.py](persistence/persistors/serializers/neural_network_serializer.py) for an example of how to implement serialization.)